TahmidAhmed2000/Gov1347/posts/week_3.md

 ![](../figures/pollgrades.png)

-This is snapshot of the distribution of FiveThirtyEight grades on polls.
+This is the snapshot of the distribution of FiveThirtyEight grades on polls.
 These polls are used in their model, but it's important to understnd that the polls are not super accurate of the general public.
 This explains why the company spends so much care to adjusting for polls.

 ### Step 2: Combining polls with fundamentals